CaptainFact/captain-fact-api/README.md

 Configuration should not be necessary in dev if you're using a Jetbrains IDE with main repo's configuration.

-Following environment variables are required :
+Following environment variables are required for `dev` and `prod` :

 * FACEBOOK_CLIENT_ID
 * FACEBOOK_CLIENT_SECRET